OsbornePro/ConfigTemplates/README.md

 4. __StartupScriptDisableNetBIOSandLMHO__ This script is meant to be run as a startup script in a domain environment to ensure NetBIOS and LLMNR are disabled
 5. __smb.conf Anonymous SMB access Not Secure__ This Samba configuration file is one I used while performing offensive attacks, hosting payloads over SMB.
 DO NOT use this as a main configuration for any SMB servers in an enviornment as it is purposefully insecure
 6. __ccpd-config.yml__ This configuration file is used to provide a template that allows you to use LDAP over SSL authentication with CIS-CAT Pro Dashboard (CCPD) when it is hosted on a Window Server.
 The [documentation on their site](https://cis-cat-pro-dashboard.readthedocs.io/en/stable/source/Dashboard%20Deployment%20Guide%20for%20Windows/) does not cover how to define this values when hosted on a Windows Server so I made the info readily available.
+7. __cronjob-vsftpd-cert-expires.sh__ Script can be used as a cronjob that runs once a year to replace expired certificates used by VSFTPD or whatever service you wish to modify this too
-7. __sshd_config__ Great starting place for configuring SSH in a secure manner.
+8. __sshd_config__ Great starting place for configuring SSH in a secure manner.
 I have included/centralized setting descriptors for anyone who may not be familiar with the protocol
-8. __vsftpd.conf Anonymous Downloads__ FTP configuration for securely allowing anonymous users to only download files from a server
+9. __vsftpd.conf Anonymous Downloads__ FTP configuration for securely allowing anonymous users to only download files from a server
-9. __vsftpd.conf Anonymous Uploads__ FTP configuration for securely allowing anonymous users to only upload files to a server
+10. __vsftpd.conf Anonymous Uploads__ FTP configuration for securely allowing anonymous users to only upload files to a server
-10. __vsftpd.conf for FTP over SSL__ FTP configuration for securely allowing authenticated users to upload or download files to an FTP server
+11. __vsftpd.conf for FTP over SSL__ FTP configuration for securely allowing authenticated users to upload or download files to an FTP server
-11. __Harden-Windows10.ps1__ Script that can be used to harden a Windows 10 operating system on a single computer.
+12. __Harden-Windows10.ps1__ Script that can be used to harden a Windows 10 operating system on a single computer.
 Not recommended for domain environments as the settings should be applied differently in a domain situation.